ubep/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 ## RAT

-The idea of RAT was to create a framework that allows us to easily verify the state of the REST API on an abritrary ePages installation.
+The idea of RAT was to create a framework that allows us to easily verify the state of the REST API on an arbitrary ePages installation.

 In order to do so, RAT sends requests to the API and validates the response.
-To be able to compare the response with an expected one, we let the test run on shop of the DemoShopType (The developer installation of ePages includes a DemoShopType which allows to create a demo shop with certain products of different types and a few orders).
+To be able to compare a response with an expectation, we let the test run on shops of the DemoShopType (The developer installation of ePages includes a DemoShopType which allows to create a demo shop with certain products of different types and a few orders).
 We wanted the test cases to be able to run in a arbitrary order.
 The problem is that some of the API calls change a shop (DELETE product), which lead to different results in the following calls.
 The solution is to create new shops for testing those calls.
-The ePages6 REST API does not offer an endpoint to create new shops so far, so we used the ePages SOAP API to do that.
+The ePages6 REST API does not yet offer an endpoint to create new shops, so we used the ePages SOAP API to do that.

 RAT is based on [REST-assured](http://rest-assured.io/) and [Serenity BDD](http://www.thucydides.info), two tools that take over a lot of work on the way to produce nice test results.
 In the next paragraphs I will introduce these tools briefly and show how we use them.

 ### REST-assured

-The certain test cases are implemented using REST-assured.
-It is a framework that is specially designed for testing REST APIs and allows easily to send different kind of requests and validation of their responses.
+The test cases are implemented using REST-assured.
+It is a framework that is specially designed for testing REST APIs and easily allows to send different kinds of requests and validate their responses.

 A simple check if the product resource of our REST API is returning 22 products could look like that: